 Northern California’s “Lost Coast,” is the most remote stretch of coastline in the Lower 48, with miles and miles of deserted beaches and coves.
 The enormous, steep coastal mountains in the Lost Coast area plunge so sharply into the sea that the main roads had to be built around.
 Even today, with no major roads passing through, the region remains mostly wild and rugged and is only minimally inhabited.
-While visiting the Lost Coast in an RV, you’ll find yourself hours away from the rest of civilization, providing an unusual amount of seclusion, which is part of its key appeal.
+While visiting the Lost Coast in an RV, whether in a motorhome or a fifth-wheel, you’ll find yourself hours away from the rest of civilization, providing an unusual amount of seclusion, which is part of its key appeal.

 Why Visit the Lost Coast in an RV?

 James and I have had the Lost Coast on our bucket list for a long time, and just this fall we finally were able to get there.
 We had done enough research that we knew the roads were going to be rugged, but with our all-wheel-drive Winnebago EKKO, we felt confident we’d be fine.
 We were fine, but calling those roads ‘rugged’ was an understatement!

 The main route through the Lost Coast is a 70-mile adventure on Mattole Road, which starts when you turn off the 101 at Humboldt Redwoods State Park, continuing west to the coast and then north to the historic Victorian village of Ferndale.
 We quickly learned why very few people travel here.
 The roads are curvy, narrow, and steep, but also in severe disrepair, buckled and pot-holed by the constant upheavals of tectonic forces.
 The area is prone to earthquakes because of three tectonic plates that converge off Cape Mendocino, the westernmost point on the coast of California.
 So, thanks to the rough road, our top speed was only around 20 mph, and most of the time we were hovering around 10 mph.
 Visiting the Lost Coast takes fortitude.